jbunke/deltascript/docs/ls-2-types.md

 ### 2.5.2 – Explicit type conversion (casting)

-**Explicit type conversion**, or **casting**, is when a user specifies in the source code that the value of an expression should be converted to another type.
+**Explicit type conversion**, or **casting**, is when a programmer specifies in the source code that the value of an expression should be converted to another type.
 This is achieved with a cast expression<sup>[§4.6](./ls-4-expr.md#46--cast-expressions)</sup>, where the desired type is enclosed in parentheses before the expression whose value is to be converted.

 > **Example:**
 >